Political Connections

 Vankanasika Tissa (111β114 CE) followed Vasabha's infrastructure-heavy tenure with a short reign focused on maintaining new irrigation networks

-Sena II enjoyed a robust 34-year reign, one of the longest in late Anuradhapura history
+Sena II (853β887 CE) enjoyed a robust 34-year reign, one of the longest in late Anuradhapura history

 Parakramabahu III attempted a final stand at Polonnaruwa, reigning for six turbulent years